 The Op-Amp works in a way that whenever the voltage of the non-inverting terminal is more than the voltage of the inverting terminal, the output will high and the led will turn on.

-When no object is near the infrared sensor, there will no output, and the led will turn off.
+When no object is near the sensor, there will no output as for no detection, and the led will turn off.